Our review articles earn a small amount of revenue from product purchases made through affiliate links

 • UBIC 30

-*Please note that functions may vary slightly depending on the capacity.
+*Please note that there are slight differences in functionality depending on the capacity

 Asymmetrical design (front)